lynx-x-ray-observatory/soxs/doc/source/overview.rst

 Website: http://www.sternwarte.uni-erlangen.de/research/sixte/index.php

-SIXTE is a software package for X-ray telescope observation simulations developed at the Erlangen Centre for Astroparticle Physics (ECAP) under the leadership of Christian Schmid.
-It allows to undertake instrument performance analyses and to produce simulated event files for mission and analysis studies.
+SIXTE is a software package for X-ray telescope observation simulations developed at the Erlangen Centre for Astroparticle Physics (ECAP).
+It allows one to undertake instrument performance analyses and to produce simulated event files for mission and analysis studies.
 Its primary goal is to produce simulated *Athena* observations, but it can produce observations of several other missions as well.
 The SIMPUT files produced by SOXS can be used as inputs to SIXTE.

 pyXSIM
 ++++++